 Similarly, when expressing the Australian dollar against the US dollar (AUD/USD), the AUD is the base currency and the USD is the counter currency.

 Follow our how-to process to cover all the necessary knowledge to start trading forex.
+You can choose between two products: spread betting, which is tax-free in the UK and Ireland*, and contracts for difference (CFDs), which are available globally.

 Due to the emotional stress that is natural in any speculative trading situation, successful forex traders have a pre-set method of operation that includes rules by which they operate.